By Ying Wang

-Boston’s colleges and universities are magnets for these students, but a survey of 22 Chinese journalism students at Boston University, Northeastern University and Emerson College found that many of these students have lingering doubts about their choice to return to the U.S. and about their futures.
+Boston’s colleges and universities are magnets for these students, but a survey of 22 Chinese graduate journalism students at Boston University, Northeastern University and Emerson College found many of these students have lingering doubts about their choice to return to the U.S. and about their futures.

 The survey found that 91 percent of the students are not confident about getting the job they want in the United States and half said they had negative opinions on current journalism jobs in China.